 In the short term, this means that if you buy life insurance from these companies, you will not be covered if you die from these diseases.

-*What are the implications of COVID-19 for the insurance industry?*
+*What are the impact of COVID-19 for the insurance industry?*

 The insurance companies are still studying the long-term effect and the risks of COVID-19.
 We are seeing some applications being put on hold temporarily.
 Since this pandemic is causing a higher mortality rate in the United States, this would create a loss in profitability, and they may need to increase the premiums to compensate for this loss.